 How to make a product comparison chart?

-Step 1: Create a free Venngage account and visit our comparison infographic templates page.
+Step 1: Sign up for a free Venngage account

 product comparison chart template

-Step 3: Replace the content of the template with your own.
+Step 4: Customize the template with your data

 Comparison infographics FAQ